 These programs focus on connecting warriors with peers, programs, and communities, providing a path to recovery and resilience.
-Through these important interactions, program staff build trust with warriors, help identify their reintegration needs, bring them out of isolation, and then match them to internal programs and external resources.
-The Organization provides the following Connection programs:
+Through these important interactions, program staff build trust with warriors, help identify their reintegration needs, bring them out of isolation, and then guide them to internal programs and external resources.
+WWP provides the following Connection programs: